Short on time? Our pick for the best motorcycle tent is the Big Agnes Blacktail Hotel Bikepacking Tent.

 For one, this tent has enough space for one person, plus the vestibule is decent for the tent’s size.
 You won’t fit a bike under there, but packs and saddlebags will fit easily.

-The inner tent has lots of mesh on the walls which are great for ventilation.
+The inner tent features lots of mesh on the walls which are great for ventilation.
 Additionally, the tent comes with a stuff sack and footprint for enhanced ground protection.

 The design features two main poles that form an X, and I can attest that this design is super simple to set up.